 There are many types of communication skill trainings that are

 helpful to resolve conflicts.
-Here are some communication healthy
+Here are some additional resources for healthy

 Non-Violent Communication or Conscious Communication both teach related communication skills that help people identify feelings and needs that are calling to be met.
 It has helped both couples and organizations to resolve conflict.